 Writing a junior programmer resume with little professional experience?

-The reverse-chronological format is still your best bet.
+The reverse-chronological format is still your best bet, even for an entry-level programmer resume.
 You can make the most of it by doing two things:

 Picture a programming recruiter.

 She’s sitting at her desk, scanning a load of 500+ resumes.